 Think, too, of the enormous costs to the economy in sick days when the allergy symptoms get too bad to bear.
 It’s all thanks to this nondescript procreating machine with its beady little flowers.

-Where I live in southern Ontario, July was uncharacteristically hot and sticky; the begonias melted, the cone flowers keeled and the rose bushes simply refused to share their usual abundance of blooms.
+Where I live in southern Ontario, July was extremely hot and sticky; the begonias had a melt down, while the cone flowers keeled.
+The rose bushes simply refused to share their usual abundance of blooms.

 But Ambrosia artemisiifolia and its taller and almost as virile cousin Ambrosia trifida (giant ragweed) are not that precious.
 These hardy, rough boys love nothing more than to sprout up in vacant lots and alongside highways and railroad tracks.
 As some of us cultivate, fertilize and cajole our gardens, they’ll take root in any patch of dirt.

 At least giant ragweed grows tall enough (up to 13 feet) to notice.
 Common ragweed is often overlooked in fields and parks.
 Showier plants, such as goldenrod, are mistaken for ragweed, maligned and uprooted, while the real culprit stands off to the side or, more likely, down at the local vacant lot – like a teenager up to no good.

 “Inconspicuous” is the adjective botanists usually employ to describe common ragweed’s gray-green branches, leaves and greenish-yellow flowers.
-And so it goes – and grows – unnoticed and building toward a crescendo of airborne misery that only ends with the frost.
+And so it goes – and grows – unnoticed and building toward a crescendo of airborne suffering.
+Only the frost ends reign of misery.

 Our adversary is a survivor without peer.
 Its seeds can lay dormant for up to 40 years and still germinate if disturbed.
-Crop farmers in the United States are reporting that both common and giant ragweed are becoming resistant to glyphosate, considered the king of the herbicides.
+Crop farmers in the United States are reporting that both common ragweed and its giant cousin are becoming resistant to glyphosate, the king of herbicides.
 And there are stories of ragweed springing forth through newly laid asphalt or concrete.
 Like a creature from science fiction, ragweed just keeps on coming.